Seed dispersal by frugivorous birds. Design by Thejaswini Saravanan

 Map showing the location of Narcondam Island.

 Narcondam Island.
-Photo by Wikimedia Commons
+Photo from Wikimedia Commons

 Narcondam Island in the Andaman Sea is one such unique island.
 An erupted volcano in the middle of an otherwise deep ocean ensured that the island was never connected to the mainland mass.
 Given its isolation, important fruit-eating birds like bulbuls and barbets have not managed to establish their populations on the island, offering a perfect opportunity to examine the role of fruit-eating birds like hornbills and Imperial-Pigeons.
 Dr Rohit Naniwadekar and his team thus decided to understand how a plant frugivore community thrives in the absence of bulbuls and barbets on the island of Narcondam.
 The team set out on their journey in December 2019 for two months on this remote island with this aim.